ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       After the tracking is initialised slowly move and look once around your room to allow ARCore to scan the area.
       Now the tracking should be stable enough for faster head movements.
 If the VR and real world movement don't line up correctly restart the app and keep your head steady when the app is starting up.
-To better understand how ARCore scans the room you can install the HelloARCore.apk (no signing needed).
+To better understand how ARCore scans the room you can install the HelloARCore.apk (no .apk signing needed for this one).

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/LgwdZGWZvXk/0.jpg)](http://www.youtube.com/watch?v=LgwdZGWZvXk "GearVR Positional Tracking (6DoF) Shooter Game")

 https://www.youtube.com/watch?v=LgwdZGWZvXk

 ++ WhiteRoom is a working Unity project you can use to build your own app with positional tracking enabled.
-You can simply import it to Unity 2017.3.1f1 or higher.
+You can simply import it to Unity 2018.1.0 or higher.

 ++ WhiteRoom.apk is an optimesed positional tracking scene which should run smoothly on all devices even the S7.
 See option 1 on how to install.